Givental's non-linear Maslov index on lens spaces: The non-linear Maslov index

 where $i$ denotes the maximal dimension of a subspace on which a quadratic form is negative semi-definite.
 By the arguments in Section \ref{sec:generating functions}, the integer $\nu(\{\Phi_t\})$ is well defined and depends only on the homotopy class (with fixed endpoints) of the path $\{\Phi_t\}$.
 Moreover, if $\{\Phi_t\}$ is the lift of a contact isotopy $\{\phi_t\}$ of $L^{2n-1}_k$ then $\nu( \{\Phi_t\}) =\mu(\{\phi_t\})$.

 \begin{prop}\labell{proposition: linear} The induced map $\nu \colon \pi_1 \big(\Sp(2n;\R)\big) \to \Z$ is a group homomorphism, and agrees with the linear Maslov index. \end{prop}

-The proof of this proposition is based on the following lemma, which is taken from \cite[Proposition 35]{Theret - Thesis} and whose equivariant version is also used in the proof of the contact Arnold conjecture in Section \ref{section: applications}.
+The proof of this result is based on the following lemma, which is taken from \cite[Proposition 35]{Theret - Thesis} and whose equivariant version is also used in Section \ref{section: applications} to prove the contact Arnold conjecture.

 \begin{lemma}\labell{prop 35 in Theret} If $Q \colon \R^{2n} \times \R^{2nN} \rightarrow \R$ is a quadratic form generating the identity then there is an isotopy $\{\Psi_s\}_{s\in [0,1]}$ of fibre preserving linear diffeomorphisms of $\R^{2n} \times \R^{2nN}$ such that $\Psi_0$ is the identity and $Q \circ \Psi_1$ is a quadratic form that only depends on the fibre variable.
 Moreover, if $Q$ is $\zk$-invariant then $\{\Psi_s\}_{s\in [0,1]}$ can be chosen to be $\zk$-equivariant. \end{lemma}